 What are the Advantages of Seasonality?

 Many entrepreneurs found success by turning setbacks into opportunities.
 Seasonality is no exception.
-After all, one of the greatest hardships of small businesses is unpredictability.
+After all, one of the most significant hardships of small businesses is unpredictability.
 Though seasonality presents a host of risks, at least you can see them coming.

-Here are three major benefits to having a seasonal business:
+Here are three significant benefits to having a seasonal business:

 1. You Know When to Ramp Up Spending